-NETGEAR and Eero each take a rather different approach when it comes to building a mesh Wi-Fi network.
-Eero makes the most of a couple different products — the Eero Pro can pair with another Pro or an Eero Beacon.
-This is simpler than NETGEAR's buffet of options, which include a cable modem, a speaker, multiple routers, and satellites.
-The simplicity of the Eero makes it a much easier product to understand but with a cost significantly higher than the Orbi, it doesn't seem worth it.
+Netgear and eero each take a rather different approach when it comes to building a mesh Wi-Fi network.
+Eero makes the most of a few different products — the eero routers work with more eero routers, the eero Beacon, or even the eero Pro.
+This is simpler than Netgear's buffet of options, which include a cable modem, a speaker, multiple routers, and satellites.
+The simplicity of the eero makes it a much easier product to understand but with a cost significantly higher than the Orbi, it doesn't seem worth it.

 Coverage and quality

 Either of these products can create a strong and reliable mesh network that will keep your devices running strong as you move through your home.
 It's easy to get caught up in the raw speed capabilities of a router but for most people, anything a modern Wi-Fi 5 (802.11AC) router can output will be more than enough.
 Both of these routers also bring along multi-user, multiple-input, multiple-output (MU-MIMO) technology that keeps the network performing consistently even with a lot of connections.

 |NETGEAR Orbi RBK22||eero 3-pack|

 |CPU||710 Mhz quad-core||700 Mhz quad-core|

 With its speed being more than enough for most usage, Eero sets its sights on simplicity and subtlety.
 The eeros do blend in well with any room's decor so they can be placed in an area with the best signal to the main router.
 This will keep speeds consistent and useful.

 The Orbi system can deliver faster speeds but its bigger package and variety make it slightly more cumbersome to set up efficiently.
 However, if you are willing to put in the extra time needed in setup, you can build a faster mesh Wi-Fi system and still save money over eero.